FluidTYPO3/vhs/Documentation/ViewHelpers/Render/Record.rst

 :aspect:`Required`
    false
 :aspect:`Description`
-   If set, selects only content from this page UID
+   If set, selects only content from this page UID.
+Ignored when "contentUids" is specified.

 .. _render.record_contentuids: